Sluder/laravel-env-setup/README.md

 3. Sets up Homestead and SSH keys for GIT

 To run, right click `Laravel-Setup.ps1` and select "Run with Powershell" under admin privileges

+NOTES: Do not reboot while the script is running